calcuis/rjj/README.md

 ```
 rjj fit
 ```
-*evaluate three commonly used models (by R²): linear, quadratic and cubic; opt which one fits you most*
+*evaluate three commonly used models (by R²): linear, quadratic and cubic; see which one fits your data most*
 ### reliability test
 run reliability analysis for a hypothetical construct; cheers! 🍻
 ```